SebastianTroy/CppEasySerDes/README.md

 [Back to Index](#Table-of-Contents)

-#### esd::JsonClassSerialiser::Deserialise overloads
+#### esd::ClassHelper::Deserialise overloads

-Additional overloads are provided for `Deserialise`, and while they are not utilised by `esd::Deserialise` or `esd::DeserialiseWithoutChecks`, they can be used manually by calling `JsonSerialiser<T>::Deserialise(...)` where `T` has a corresponding `JsonSerialiser` specialisation that extends `JsonClassSerialiser<T, ConstructionArgs...>`.
+Additional overloads are provided for `Deserialise`, and while they are not utilised by `esd::Deserialise` or `esd::DeserialiseWithoutChecks`, they can be used manually by calling `JsonSerialiser<T>::Deserialise(...)` where `T` has a corresponding `JsonSerialiser` specialisation that extends `ClassHelper<T, ConstructionArgs...>`.

-In all cases, it is important that the instance of `T` created by the factory is accessible to `JsonClassSerialiser`, even if the factory doesn't return an instance directly.
+In all cases, it is important that the instance of `T` created by the factory is accessible to `ClassHelper`, even if the factory doesn't return an instance directly.

 The first overload is for cases where the `factory` returns an instance directly, or the result can be de-referenced, e.g. an iterator, or smart pointer.